jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 A world of remarkable progress.
 With an open mind and access to the world's information on the internet, fighters improved themselves by leaps and bounds every year.
 Kickboxers became wrestlers, Jiu-jitsu black belts learned high-kicks.
 Each martial art became a sub-discipline that brought its techniques to an open marketplace of ideas.

 With evolution as their teacher, these new martial artists started to listen to their bodies instead of other peoples stories.
 The speed of victories, and the less pain suffered in winning them, was the best judge, teacher, and pundit of martial arts techniques.
-The top trainers were the ones who put their students needs above their own and helped fighters adapt better techniques faster.
+Innovation can't be subject to human authority, thus the top trainers were the ones who put their students needs above their own and helped fighters adapt better techniques faster.

 When fighters finally embraced evolution, they created a new way for humans to think of self-defense called mixed-martial arts.

 In mixed-martial arts, fighters don't limit themselves within the confines of an artificial rulebook.
 Every discipine is really a sub-discipline to one's evolution.
 Everyone should be a bumble bee going fom flower to flower to learn a little from every sub-discipline.
 The best technique is the one that brings results.
 Evolution is so admired by mixed-martial artists that everyone is supposed to give their opinions, offer their perspective, and exchange ideas, because "iron sharpens iron".

-- Mixed martial arts taught us that pain is the valid judge of right and wrong, not teachers, commentators, or judges.
-Likewise for innovation it's not current powerbrokers who decide between allowed and not allowed.

 Mixing the human body's adaptability to learn many techniques with a free mind willing to learn, created a new, self-correcting, and sustainable martial art.
 Today, a skilled mixed-martial artist is an overwhelming favorite against a champion of any single fighting sub-discipline.
 Just as important, since mixed-martial arts includes all techniques, any person, whether short or tall, heavy or thin, aggressive or meek, can "mix and match" techniques to find their niche and learn to win a fight.